kevinhillinger/azure-cosmos-db-dotnet-graphexplorer/README.md

 ---
 page_type: sample
-description: "This sample application shows how to interact with Azure CosmosDB Gremlin (Graph) API and visualize the results."
+description: "This sample shows how to interact with Azure CosmosDB Gremlin (Graph) API and visualize the results."
 languages:
 - csharp
 - nodejs